xr0-org/blog/design/loop-verification.md

 value at this moment.
 For the latter, if the loop allocates memory in some variable, we need to take account of this side effect.

-Loop verification can be distinguished into internal and external aspects.
+This verification can be distinguished into internal and external aspects.

 ## Internal verification

-Basically we want to show that, given the initial conditions, it is impossible for any leak or UB[^ub] to occur, and then that the annotated side effects will occur.
+Basically we want to show that, given the initial conditions, it is impossible for UB to occur, and then that the annotated side effects will occur.

-  [^ub]: By _UB_ here we mean the instances of UB that we are currently verifying — use of uninitialised memory, dereferencing of pointers not pointing at valid blocks and invalid frees like double frees.

 Like in the verification of a function, an integral part of our ability to do verification comes down to the spec provided by the user.
 The spec gives us both